 Question stated – call of Assembly

 When Members are in their places, the Speaker shall state the question and then direct the Clerk to call the Assembly.
-The Clerk shall then call the names of the Members in alphabetical order and each Member on being called shall signify “Aye” or “No” accordingly.
+The Clerk shall then call the names of the Members in alphabetical order and each Member on being called shall signify “ Yes” or “No” accordingly.

 Members present must vote